Outrage To Change

 “Speak Truth.
 Hear Truth.
 See Truth.”

-My newest art installation for “Outrage to Change” on display in the window of Della Viti in Downtown Ames throughout the month of
+My art installation for “Outrage to Change” on display in the window of Della Viti in Downtown Ames.
+(July – September 2020).

 I created this art piece in response to the racial tensions in this country that lit a flame anew after the murder of George Floyd.
 It breaks my heart to see such hatred towards others in this country and beyond.
 The real challenge was to turn our outrage to change.

 Our differences are what make us stronger and our past is not a reflection of our future.
 I felt that I needed to speak up in some way.
 I needed to get outside of myself and do something on a larger scale that couldn’t be ignored.
 I needed to shine a light in the darkness.

 If each and every one of us would stop and remove the blindfolds from our eyes and ears, and listen and truly see one another, maybe then we can begin to understand and show love for others who are not like us.